Gordon B. Ford

 Investments from the fund will support student and faculty scholarship, research projects, technological enhancements and social and leadership development for graduates, he said.

 The $500,000 match from Kentucky's Regional University Excellence Trust Fund will create a $1 million endowed professorship that will attract and support talented and prominent faculty interested in working with students to bring distinction to Western's business students and graduates.

 "The Mattie Newman Ford Professor of Entrepreneurial Studies will provide instructional and program leadership, while further promoting the importance of a quality education for management and business professionals," Dr. Jefferson said.

-President Ransdell added that "support for nationally recognized faculty is essential in preparing competent graduates and leaders for business and economic development opportunities in Kentucky and the mid-south region."
+Former President Ransdell added that "support for nationally recognized faculty is essential in preparing competent graduates and leaders for business and economic development opportunities in Kentucky and the mid-south region."

 Ford said he chose to make this gift because he has "been interested in education for many years, believing that education is the hope of the world."

 Ford's family has had a connection with Western for more than 90 years.
 His mother attended Western in 1907-09, just after it moved to its present location on the "Hill" in 1906, and received a teaching certificate.
 Ford came to Bowling Green in 1931, graduating from Bowling Green Business University in 1934.
 BU merged with Western in 1963 to become the Bowling Green College of Business Administration.

 He has numerous ties with education, including giving 10 or more scholarships a year for worthy students at Western since 1992.
 He was one of the founders of Kentucky Southern College, served as a trustee at Bellarmine College and the Southern Baptist Theological Seminary in Louisville.